 The Kanda version of Atmel AVR Dragon includes all the leads and cables needed to connect to your AVR target, whether 6 or 10 pin AVR, PDI, DebugWire or JTAG interface is used.

 Kanda also supply a training kit with AVR Dragon included.
-STK200-DRAGON has a comprehensive development board, AVR Dragon and a full training course.
+STK200-X-DRAGON has a comprehensive development board, AVR Dragon and a full training course.